wp3sixty/woo-custom-emails/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce Custom Emails is a plugin that helps you create custom emails for your WooCommerce Order.
+Woo Custom Emails is a plugin that helps you create custom emails for your WooCommerce Order.

 == Description ==